urbit/docs/reference/vane-apis/ames.md

 ### `%plea`

-`%plea` is the `task` used to send messages over Ames.
+`%plea` is the `task` used to instruct Ames to send a message.
 It extends the `%pass`/`%give` semantics across the network.
 As such, it is the most fundamental `task` in Ames and the primary reason for its existence.